albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 ### 4. Viewmodel

 The `ViewModel` class acts as a business logic or screen-level state holder.
 It exposes the state to the UI while encapsulating the associated business logic.
 In other words, it manages states and makes them available to the app, while events are triggered by external actions.
-In this project, we create `ItemViewModel.kt` in the `br.com.alura.orgs/view/viewmodel` package.
+In this project, we'll create it in the `br.com.alura.orgs/view/viewmodel/ItemViewModel.kt`.
 The app interacts with the `ViewModel` exclusively through the `onEvent` method, passing it an `ItemUIEvent`.
 As explained earlier, all events trigger changes in the state, which is stored in `_uiState` (mutable) and exposed via `uiState` (immutable).

 ```kotlin
 class ItemViewModel (private val repository: ItemRepository): ViewModel() {